-In this guide, I’ll take you through the entire process of crossing the border from Costa Rica to Nicaragua but I’ll go over the entire process of exiting Costa Rica, entering Nicaragua, exiting Nicaragua and entering Costa Rica at the Penas Blancas border.
-You will know exactly where the offices are, what to write on your forms, how much the fees are and our own personal safety tips.
+In this guide, I’ll take you through the entire process of crossing the border from Costa Rica to Nicaragua, Penas Blancas border by foot.
+You will find everything you need to know about exiting Costa Rica, entering Nicaragua, exiting Nicaragua and entering Costa Rica at the Penas Blancas border.

 Click on the section to skip to it.

 - What You Need (Required documents, taxes, etc.)

 - Getting to the Border

 - Leaving Costa Rica

 - Entering Nicaragua

 What You Need for Crossing the Border Between Costa Rica and Nicaragua